Can you, as a Manager or CxO, identify the happy and bored people in your org?

 - Love/Connection.
 A strong feeling of closeness or union with someone or something.

 - Growth.
-An expansion of capacity, capability or understanding
+Expansion of capacity, capability or understanding

 - Contribution.
 A sense of service and focus on helping, giving to and supporting others